elShambler/beingMas_blog/content/post/SteepestRacePA.md

 ![Graph of vertical gain (ft) per mile](/images/SteepPA/SteepestPARace.jpg)

+By purely looking at numbers, the Frozen Snot is by far the steepest race with 389 ft/mile.
-By purely looking at numbers, the Wilds Marathon has the most vertical gain per mile at 258 ft/mile, with the Hyner View Challenge (50K) coming in closely behind it at 256 ft/mile.
+What makes that race even more of a challenge is the fact that it's held at the end of January.
+Aside from that, the Wilds Marathon has the second most vertical gain per mile at 258 ft/mile, with the Hyner View Challenge (50K) coming in closely behind it at 256 ft/mile.

 Below you can see for yourself, all the numbers that went into the graph above.

 ![Race data](/images/SteepPA/RaceData.jpg)

+I decided to add in the Pittsburgh Marathon for reference on how a "hilly" road race compares.

 ### Data
 Since the crux of what I'm saying relies on data that I put together,